 Question: Why us?
 Can’t someone else do this work/take on this project?

-Answer: The Winnebago Worship Group of the Religious Society of Friends (Quakers) of the Fox Valley is currently the only faith group in the Fox Valley that has publically declared themselves a Sanctuary Group.
+The Winnebago Worship Group of the Religious Society of Friends (Quakers) of the Fox Valley is currently the only faith group in the Fox Valley that has publicly declared themselves a Sanctuary Group.
 They meet monthly in homes and have designated and registered one of the homes they meet in as their primary place of worship and the space where they would offer sanctuary.
 They commit to actively supporting any congregations that declare themselves a place of sanctuary.
 Clearly, the Fellowship has a level of visibility and security that a private home designated as primary worship space would not have.
-Members of the Quaker Group commit to actively supporting and partnering with the Fellowship should we declare ourselves a sanctuary congregation.
+Members of the Quaker Group commit to actively supporting and partnering with the Fellowship.
 Other congregations are vocal in their support of this effort, however no other congregation in the Fox Valley with a building has taken this action to declare themselves a Sanctuary Congregation.

 Question: Will we be putting our tax exempt status in jeopardy?